Request Quote » Request Quote »

 Want to visualize your cabinet designs in 3D before fabrication?

-Talk to Our CAD Specialists Now »
+Talk to our CAD specialists Now »

 I Shape Kitchen I Shape Kitchen

-• 20-30% reduction in design development time
+• 20-30% reduction in the design development time

-• Enhanced 3D visualization
+• Better 3D visualization

-• Streamlined manufacturing support
+• Supported manufacturing

 Input: Kitchen layout with red line mark-up Input: Kitchen layout with red line mark-up

-• Seamless integration with CNC machinery
+• Seamlessly integration with CNC manufacturing

-• Improved collaboration and reduced delays
+• Improved collaboration and on time production

 Wrapping up